iden3/circom-witnesscalc-android/README.md

 # circomwitnesscalc

----
+⚠️ This repository is currently WIP and experimental ⚠️

-This library is Android Kotlin wrapper for the [circomwitnesscalc](https://github.com/iden3/circom-witnesscalc).
-It enables the generation of witnesses for proof generation specified circuits within an Android environment.
+CircomWitnesscalc is an iOS wrapper for the [iden3/circom-witnesscalc](https://github.com/iden3/circom-witnesscalc) library

 ## Platform Support